drf-mock-response/drf-mock-response/README.md

 ### Response delay
 A delay (in seconds) may be specified for normal or mock responses by specifying the *Mock-Response-Delay* header.
-Keep in mind that a specified delay is added to any processing / IO times, so resulting delays will always be bigger than the specified value.
+Keep in mind that a specified delay is added to any processing / IO times, so resulting delays will always be bigger than the specified value (eg. 3.83 instead of specified 3.8).
 ![Response with delay](https://raw.githubusercontent.com/drf-mock-response/drf-mockup-response-static/main/case_3_custom_mock_and_delay.png)

 ## Development